Darshan & Yash Songs Banned By JDS In Ramanagara; Kumaraswamy & Nikhil Kumar Hold The Grudge Still?

 Darshan & All The Stars Attended Kurukshetra Audio Release, But Nikhil Kumar Missed It!

-This makes us wonder if the two parties are still holding a grudge against one another.
-Now that JDS has pulled a stunt that isn't going well with the fans, we can expect more display of hatred against one another in the near future.
+This makes us wonder if the two parties are still holding a grudge against each other.
+Now that JDS has pulled a stunt that isn't going well with the fans, we can expect more display of hatred against the other in the near future.